amberframework/granite/README.md

 CREATE INDEX 'user_id_idx' ON TABLE posts (user_id);
 ```

-### Many to Many Relationships
+#### Many to Many

-Instead of using a hidden many to many table, Granite recommends always creating a model for your join tables.
-For example, lets say you have many `users` that belong to many `rooms`.
+Instead of using a hidden many-to-many table, Granite recommends always creating a model for your join tables.
+For example, let's say you have many `users` that belong to many `rooms`.
 We recommend adding a new model called `participants` to represent the many-to-many relationship.

 Then you can use the `belongs_to` and `has_many` relationships going both ways.
 ```